Lidhya/Lidhya/README.md

 I'm a self-taught MERN stack developer with a passion for building robust and scalable web applications.
 I love the process of taking an idea and turning it into a fully-functional product.
 My background in programming and inquisitiveness to learn new trends have given me the skills and knowledge to build high-quality applications that meet the needs of users.

+## Skills:

+- **Front-end**: [ React, Redux, HTML, CSS, JavaScript, Bootstrap, Material UI, Tailwind CSS]
+- **Back-end**: [Node.js, Express.js, MongoDB, Mongoose, Firebase, AWS]
+- **Tools**: [Git, npm, VS Code, Postman, EC2 instance]

-## Skills
+## Achievements:

-- React
-- Node.js
-- Express
-- MongoDB
-- JavaScript
-- HTML/CSS
-- Git
-- Agile Development
+- Completed [Bootcamp] on full-stack web development using the MERN stack
+- Contributed to [Open-source Project QUEUE] by adding Backend authentication.
+- Won [Hacktoberfest 2022] by contributing to an open source application.

 ## Projects